 I made a change from last week, replacing rookie offensive tackle Tavon Rooks with third-year guard Marcel Jones.
 Rooks, a sixth-round draft pick, hasn't practiced yet because of a back injury.
 He'll still have plenty of time to catch up if he returns to the field soon.
 But for now, I've seen more from Jones, a former draft pick himself who is versatile enough to play guard or center.

 DEFENSIVE LINE (6)

-Second-year pro Rufus Johnson Jr. has had a couple nice moments over the past week, so he's firmly on the bubble.
-But I've been more impressed by the young backups at safety and linebacker so far.
-Veteran Brandon Deaderick is a more experienced possibility who has shown his versatility by lining up as the second-string nose tackle while Jenkins is out with an injury.
+I bumped second-year pro Rufus Johnson Jr. off the list because I've seen more from the young safeties than I've seen from Johnson so far.
+But Johnson absolutely has the chance to make this team because of his athletic potential (and his versatility as an end/linebacker).
+Veteran Brandon Deaderick is a more experienced possibility who has shown his own versatility by lining up as the second-string nose tackle while Jenkins is out with an injury.

 It might be very difficult for 10 linebackers to make the roster.
 But I've seen no reason to cut any of these veterans or young players yet.
 In fact, I also like linebacker Kyle Knox as a dark horse but just don't have room for him.
 I haven't seen many highlights from rookies Fortt or Powell yet as they're still absorbing the playbook and probably not playing at full speed.
 But their athletic potential makes them likely to make the roster.